Dear reader of ADxS.org, please excuse the disruption.

 • ADHD-I: predominantly inattentive, little to no hyperactivity

-In addition, hyperactivity in adults turns into inner restlessness, a constant drivenness (always having to do something) combined with an inability to relax.
+In addition, hyperactivity in adults turns into an inner restlessness, a constant drivenness (always having to do something) combined with an inability to relax.
 The hyperactivity is often only recognizable in finger tapping or foot tapping.

 ADHD-I with predominant inattention with little or no hyperactivity is extremely difficult to diagnose in both children and adults.